 If you suspect that a child or young person is experiencing harm or neglect or is at risk of harm, you can contact the department.

 Reporting harm or risk of harm to a child

-Anyone can contact the Department of Children, Youth Justice and Multicultural Affairs with concerns about a child who is at risk or who has been harmed.
+Anyone can contact the Department of Child Safety, Seniors and Disability Services with concerns about a child who is at risk or who has been harmed.

 During normal business hours you can call the department’s Regional Intake Services (RIS):

 - Far North Queensland RIS –1300 684 062